ahmedkaludi/accelerated-mobile-pages/README.md

 = 1.0.77.2 (20th May 2021) =
 * Fixed: Some issues with style on normal version after update #3844

-= 1.0.77.1 (19th May 2021) =
-* Improvements: Added a filter from which user can control Mobile redirection #4488
-* Improvements: Implemented the Mobile redirection functionality using Javascript method #3844
-* Improvements: Added preload to get featured image on AMP #5020
-* Fixed: Debug Warning in templates/features.php #5014
-* Fixed: Validation error in image lightbox for gallery #5021
-* Fixed: Fatal error on AMP pages after updating WP User Avatar plugin #5029

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)